 With over 30 attractions, “the land where fantasy lives” was created to make kids smile, but adults might be equally amused by this living fairytale!

 I highly recommend Flume Gorge in Franconia Notch State Park, which was created by the flow of Flume Brook and sits at the base of Mount Liberty.
-This is one of the most beautiful places to visit in NH.
+This is one of the most beautiful places to visit in NH, and a visit here is certainly one of those must do things in New Hampshire that everyone should experience for themselves.

 The 1.5 mile Flume Gorge loop takes you along stairs and a boardwalk within the gorge, where you can observe the lush flora and fauna up close and take in its 90-foot granite walls.
 It’s an unforgettable experience.

-Santa’s Village in Jefferson is a magical place for kids, plain and simple.
+Santa’s Village in Jefferson is a magical place for kids, plain and simple and is an obvious addition to any things to do in New Hampshire with kids list.
 And it’s exactly what it sounds like – a theme park that transports you to the North Pole.

-Located in my favorite coastal city of Portsmouth, Strawbery Banke Museum is a 10-acre outdoor history museum imbued with over 300 years of U.S. history.
+Located in my favorite coastal city of Portsmouth, Strawbery Banke Museum is a 10-acre outdoor history museum imbued with over 300 years of U.S. history and one of the best things to do in Portsmouth New Hampshire!

 Dating back to the 1600s, this is the oldest neighborhood in NH to be settled by Europeans.
 Composed of 32 restored historic buildings, heritage gardens, and costumed role-players, the museum will immerse you in its rich history.